CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 ## Repository structure

 The tree below shows the full directory layout of a gitops-managed installation.
 Most files and directories are part of every Canasta installation.
 Files marked `†` are created by `gitops init` and only exist when gitops is in use.
-Files marked `‡` are generated at deploy time from templates and are not tracked in git.
+Files marked `‡` are not pushed to the gitops repository — they are either generated locally from templates, managed by the CLI, or excluded because they contain host-specific data.

 ```
 canasta-config/
 ├── .gitattributes †
 ├── .gitignore †
-├── .env ‡
+├── .env ‡                      # generated from env.template + vars
 ├── custom-keys.yaml †          # user-defined host-specific .env keys (optional)
 ├── env.template †              # shared .env template with {{placeholders}}
 ├── wikis.yaml.template †       # shared wikis.yaml template (wiki farms only)